-American artist Robert Motherwell (1915-1991) studied literature, psychology and philosophy at Stanford University and philosophy at Harvard University before turning to art in the late 1930s.
-Motherwell was greatly influenced by the expatriate Surrealists based in New York at that time.
-His experiments with their concept of automatism lead him to become a leading figure among the Abstract Expressionist painters of the early 1940s.
-Motherwell had his first solo exhibition at Peggy Guggenheim’s Art of This Century Gallery, New York, in 1944.
-His work is now represented in major public and private collections worldwide.
+American artist Robert Motherwell studied literature, psychology and philosophy at Stanford University and philosophy at Harvard University before turning to art in the 1930s.
+Influenced by the expatriate Surrealists in New York, his experiments with automatism lead him to become a leading figure among the Abstract Expressionist painters of the 1940s.
+Motherwell had his first solo exhibition at Peggy Guggenheim’s gallery in New York in 1944.
+He is represented in major collections worldwide.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.